chipsalliance/adams-bridge/docs/AdamsBridge_MLDSA.md

 ### NTT shuffling countermeasure

 To protect NTT, we have two options – shuffling the order of execution of coefficients and masking in-order computation such that NTT performs operation on two input shares per coefficient and produces two output shares.
 While masking is a strong countermeasure for side-channel attacks, it requires at least 4x the area and adds 4x the latency to one NTT operation.
 Shuffling is an implementation trick that can be used to provide randomization to some degree without area or latency overhead.
 In Adam’s Bridge, we employ a combination of both for protected design.
-One NTT core will have shuffling for both NTT and INTT modes.
-The second NTT core will have shuffling and masking on the first layer of computation for INTT mode with cascaded connection from a masked PWM module.
-In NTT mode, the second NTT core will employ only shuffling.
-PWM operations are masked by default.
-PWA and PWS operations are shuffled by default.
+Both NTT cores will have masking on the first layer of computation for INTT mode and will have a fully masked PWM module, in addition to shuffling.
+In NTT, PWA and PWS modes, the NTT cores can employ only shuffling.

 | Address |     | Memory Content |     |     |     |
 | ------- | --- | -------------- | --- | --- | --- |